-Using the Red Cross as an example, Nicholas Roerich proposed a treaty for the protection of cultural treasures during times of both war and peace — a proposal he had unsuccessfully tried to promote in 1914.
+Using the Red Cross as an example, Nicholas and Helena Roerich proposed a treaty for the protection of cultural treasures during times of both war and peace — a proposal he had unsuccessfully tried to promote in 1914.
 In consultation with lawyers versed in international law, he drafted a Pact, and suggested that a flag would be flown over all places under its protection.

 This flag he called the Banner of Peace.
 The design of the Banner shows three spheres surrounded by a circle, in magenta color on a white background.
 Of the many national and individual interpretations of this symbol, the most usual are perhaps those of Religion, Art and Science as aspects of Culture, which is the surrounding circle; or of past, present, and future achievements of humanity guarded within the circle of Eternity.

 The symbol can be seen in the seal of Tamerlane, in Tibetan, Caucasian, and Scandinavian jewelry, and on Byzantine and Roman artifacts.
 The image of the Strasbourg Madonna is adorned with it.
 It can be seen in many of Roerich’s paintings, most notably Madonna Oriflamme in which a Woman is depicted as the carrier and defender of the Banner.
 In this sign and the motto, Pax Cultura, that accompanies it, is symbolized Roerich’s vision for humanity.

 As he wrote: “Let us be united — you will ask in what way?
 You will agree with me: in the easiest way, to create a common and sincere language.
 Perhaps in Beauty and Knowledge.”